Agile-TNG/Agile-TNG.github.io/source/_posts/2014-03-21-the-seven-samurai.markdown

 enable qualitative improvements in the way an enterprise organises, grows, positions, sells and delivers into its marketplace.

+* Such new capabilities require new program support that is not borrowed piece-meal from other value streams.

 **Therefore,**

 Capitalise on these improvements by focusing the Strategic Scrum on differences between the original [Agile Transformation Roadmap]() and the emergent reality.

 Gauge these differences with Continuous Assessment metrics and refactor the transformation roadmap accordingly.
-Seek out new ways to integrate internal services, leverage new technologies, form new product lines and access new market segments.
+Consider new ways to integrate internal services, leverage new technologies, form new product lines and access new market segments.
+Each of these needs to be supported either by creating a new autonomous tribe, or by assigning the accountability to an existing autonomous tribe.

+Use [Release Refactoring]() to determine which of these initiatives offer the maximum benefit to existing value streams, and over what timeframes.
+Treating the existing value streams as customers for new capability, let representatives of each determine the proportion of their revenues they're willing to pay for the newly available service including any new tribes or squads that may be required to field the new capabilities.

 The more often the strategic scrum can review these things, the faster its enterprise can adapt.